About USA Baseball

 The 13U Athlete Development Program (ADP) launched in 2019 before adding the 14U age group to the program in 2020.
 Members of the 13/14U ADP will be identified through the National Team Identification Series as well as the National Team Championships in Arizona and North Carolina.
 The players will take part in skill-development sessions, listen to various guest speakers and compete in intrasquad games.
 The 13/14U ADP serves as a tool for USA Baseball to prepare its players for future competition at the national team level.

-Participating athletes will be provided with an individual player assessment report by the coaching staff following the four-day event and be evaluated for the opportunity to be invited to the 15U National Team Trials.
+Participating athletes will be provided with an individual player assessment report by the coaching staff, which is made up of coaches from the high school, college and professional levels, following the four-day event and be evaluated for the opportunity to be invited to the 15U National Team Training Camp.

 12U NATIONAL TEAM